For Birth Professionals: Study days and CPD to inspire you

 In house training

-Our popular workshops include the following:
+Our popular training days include the following:

 For Wannabe midwives: The Psychological Needs of a Woman in Labour Especially designed for wannabe midwives who need to enhance their application, but open to experienced midwives alike, this day covers the psychological aspects of physiological birth, giving you a valuable reminder of how to facilitate normal physiological birth and bonding.